Book a Session

 Support through Voyance Counseling that keeps the marriage in focus

 Her approach keeps the emotional reality of the marriage in view instead of flattening it into generic communication tips.
 The work is meant to help both partners understand the pattern, slow it down, and build repair that holds once ordinary life speeds back up.
-Courtney pays attention to shutdown, escalation, misreading, and the small misses that turn stress into distance so the work stays tied to the real shape of the marriage.
-That matters when the goal is to rebuild trust, reconnect, and make the marriage feel more workable at home.

 FAQ